UrBoiTaeef/Cattle-Identification/README.md

 One Shot Learning for Cattle Identification
-This repository contains the implementation of a One Shot Learning model aimed at recognizing individual cattle based on their muzzle prints.
-The project focuses on solving the problem of limited data availability by training a model that can identify new classes with only a few examples.

-Table of Contents
-Introduction
-Dataset
-Preprocessing
-Model Architecture
-One Shot Task
-Results
-Installation
-Usage
-Contributing
-License

 Introduction
 One Shot Learning is a machine learning technique where models are trained to recognize objects or patterns with minimal examples.
 Unlike traditional models that require large amounts of labeled data, one-shot models learn from a few samples.
 This approach is especially useful in scenarios where obtaining large datasets is challenging, such as biometric recognition.